zox-cloud/todo/README.md

-# todo
+# Todo
 Simple todo app
+I used here spring boot and java with postgresql, also some css and html This is crud project
+PS:gpt wrote the style(css) ;)